Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Admissible diagrams of type

 \end{Definition}

-\begin{Remark} \ \begin{itemize} \item[(a)] An edge of an admissible diagram $D$ can be adorned by both $\bullet$ and $R$-decorations only if $D$ is undammed or if it is the unique propagating edge of $D$. \item[(b)] If $\ab(D)=1$, then the relative vertical positions of the $\lob$ and of the $\bullet$ on the leftmost propagating edge alternate with the vertical positions of the $R$-decorations on the rightmost propagating edge. \item[(c)] In a standard representation, all the loops $\lob$ will be depicted vertically aligned on the left of the leftmost propagating edge of the diagram (Figure~\ref{west}).
-When $D$ is undammed, the $\lot$ will be drawn horizontally aligned in the middle of the picture (Figure~\ref{ALTexample1}). \end{itemize}
+\begin{Remark} \ \begin{itemize} \item[(a)] An edge $e$ of an admissible diagram $D$ can be decorated by both $\bullet$ and $\circ$ only if $D$ has no propagating edges or if $e$ is the unique propagating edge of $D$. \item[(b)] If $\ab(D)=1$, then the $\bullet$-strips and the $\circ$-strips must alternate. \item[(c)] In a standard representation, all the loops $\lob$ (respectively $\loc$) will be depicted vertically aligned on the left (respectively right) of the leftmost (respectively rightmost) propagating edge of the diagram (Figure~\ref{west}).
+When $D$ has no propagating edges, the $\locb$ will be drawn horizontally aligned in the middle of the picture (Figure~\ref{ALTexample1}). \item[(d)] The diagram in Figure \ref{diagrel}(C) is an example of an irreducible diagram that is not admissible, since it does not verify (A2). \end{itemize}

 \end{Remark}